22 December 2023

 Milvus went up to Kempton's six furlongs and ran his best race to date with good speed in the straight.
 Oisin Murphy was very pleased with him this time and felt that the winning post came just a little bit too soon for him.
 Deserving of a break now, Milvus should strengthen up further over the winter, coming back as a four year old with lots of promise next year.

-Located on the Berkshire Downs in the famous racing village of West Ilsley, this picturesque and tranquil racing yard with some of the finest gallops in the country is a fantastic place to have a horse in training.
-Pictured right is Miss Marjurie winning Group 3 at Haydock 30th May 2015
+Located on the Berkshire Downs in the famous racing village of West Ilsley, Keeper’s Stables is picturesque and tranquil racing yard with some of the finest and most famous gallops in the country, making it a fantastic place to have a horse in training.
+Pictured right is Miss Marjurie winning Group 3 Pinnacle Stakes at Haydock 30th May 2015

 Find out more about the yard and Denis Coakley…

 Irishman Denis was born into racing, working with leading trainers around the world and he was a successful professional jockey before commencing his training career in 1999.

 See our race entries and recent results…